 Good processes let you get work done in the absence of all else.
 It provides structure and direction for getting things done.

-Here's a few of the processes we use to make Zapier run.
-Or is I like to call them: How We Work.
+Here are a few of the processes we use to run Zapier.
+Or as I like to call them: How We Work.

 1. Everyone does support